Bearwaves/growl/docs/README.md

 **Note:** If CMake isn't able to find SDL2 on your system it will shout at you.
 You can use `-D <var>=<value>` to append `SDL2_INCLUDE_DIR` and `SDL2_LIBRARY` to your `cmake ..` command to tell CMake where it is.
 Your command will look something like: `cmake -D SDL2_LIBRARY="C:\SDL2-2.30.10\lib\x64\SDL2.lib" -D SDL2_INCLUDE_DIR="C:\SDL2-2.30.10\include" ..`
 1. Once CMake has generated all the necessary files you'll need to compile eveything.
-To do that:<br>
-On macOS or Linux run `make`.
-You may want to pass the `-j` flag to enable multithreading, e.g. `make -j 4` to build with four threads.<br>
-On Windows locate the `growl-test-app.sln` that CMake just generated in your `build` folder.
-Open it in Visual Studio and hit F6 on your keyboard to build the solution.
+To do that, locate the `growl-test-app.sln` that CMake just generated in your `build` folder.
+Open it in Visual Studio and hit **F6** on your keyboard to build the solution.
 Once the build succeeds, you can close Visual Studio.
 1. Two executables will be built: `growl-test-app` and `growl-cmd`.
-Still in the `build` directory, use `growl-cmd` to generate the asset bundle, like so:<br>
+Still in the `build` directory, use `growl-cmd` to generate the asset bundle, like so: `Debug\growl-cmd.exe assets bundle ../../assets/`
-On macOS or Linux run: `./growl-cmd assets bundle ../../assets/`<br>
-On Windows run: `Debug\growl-cmd.exe assets bundle ../../assets/`
-1. On Windows only, you will need to copy `SDL2.dll` from `SDL2-2.30.10\lib\x64` and paste it into `growl\example\test_app\build\Debug` so that it sits alongside `growl-test-app.exe`.<br>If you're using macOS or Linux you can skip this step.
+1. Copy `SDL2.dll` from `SDL2-2.30.10\lib\x64` and paste it into `growl\example\test_app\build\Debug` so that it sits alongside `growl-test-app.exe`.
-1. Still in the `build` directory, run `growl-test-app` like so:<br>
+1. Still in the `build` directory, run `growl-test-app` like so: `Debug\growl-test-app.exe`.
-On macOS or Linux run: `./growl-test-app`<br>
-On Windows run: `Debug\growl-test-app.exe`

 ![testapp](_media/testapp.png)

-The test app demonstrates asset loading, rendering, audio, input, text rendering and the debug menu (try pressing F12).
+The test app demonstrates asset loading, rendering, audio, input, text rendering and the debug menu (try pressing **F12**).

 ## Next steps